fbpx

 By the time of entry into the program, you must have:

-• Attended a program information session.
+• Attended a program briefing session.

-The application link email will be sent to the same address you used for the program briefing session.
+The application link email will be sent to the same email address you used for the program briefing session.

 Professional Statement

-SVC Bachelor programs demand considerable amounts of independent learning.
-Your instructors are curious about your experiences with independent learning.
+The SVC Bachelor in Management program demands considerable amounts of independent learning.
+Your faculty are curious about your experiences with independent learning.
 They also want to know more about why you are interested in this bachelor’s program and how this degree will support your aspirations.
-These areas are the topics of the SVC bachelor’s application essay.

 Directions